Find the best option for sending money to Iran

 Because of the complications that arose with trading with Iran over the past few years, there are no UK registered money exchange companies that service Iran.
 Therefore, Iranians are forced to use Iranian money exchange companies which do not have a UK bank account.
 Therefore, they operate by receiving Rials in Iran into their Iranian bank accounts, then directing buyers outside of Iran to deposit pounds into the intended recipient’s account.

 This is how third party and cash deposits are made into bank accounts in the UK, which lead to suspicions of money laundering connections with Iran.

 What is money laundering?

-Money laundering is any activity that illegally obtains money and attempts to conceal the source, destination or identity of those funds.
-In the US, money laundering is illegal under federal and state laws.
+Money laundering is any activity in which funds are illegally obtained, then their source or destination is concealed.
+Money laundering, along with tax evasion, are illegal under English law.
 The specific laws about what constitutes money laundering and its prosecution may differ.
-However, if you’re convicted of money laundering crimes, you face years in prison and significant fines.
+However, if convicted of money laundering crimes, you may face years in prison and significant fines.

 What other options do I have?

 One option, though a risky one, is to send Bitcoins.
 This electronic currency is accepted for use in Iran and can be converted into Iranian Rial.
 Bitcoin does not have any central monetary authority and is based on a peer-to-peer computer network.
 You can send Bitcoins to other users across the Internet if you have the appropriate software installed, but there are also several exchanges that allow you to trade it for regular currency.

 However, the legal implications of sending Bitcoins to Iran are unclear.
 Once again, the last thing you want to do is get yourself in trouble with the authorities, so obtaining legal advice or an advisory from the Office of Foreign Assets Control is essential before going any further.